builderscon/builderscon/HOWTO-CFP.md

 * You MUST ask for consent on being recorded and/or photographed.

+### Tip: How To Set Prospective Speakers' Expectations

+Prospective speakers sometimes do not know if the subject that they would like to submit fits the conference.
+This is a situation we would like to avoid as much as possible.

+Many conferences list possible topic for talks that they would like to see: e.g.
+"Language", "Community", "Big Data", "Career Development", etc. These are good indicators, but can be too restrictive for conference like builderscon.
+Speakers may be lead to thinking that the listed topics are the only topics which will be accepted, when it's not that case.

+Instead, consider wording your CFP in such a way that you tell your speakers what you want the audience to get as a result of watching their talks.
+For
+example:

+* "We are looking for talks that allow beginners to enjoy and learn something new"
+* "We welcome talks that appeal to professionals with 10+ yrs of experience"
+* "Talks that will enlighten us about fields which are are not generally considered mainstream to Web engineers are highly appreciated"

+Also, consider announcing guest/keynote speakers before the CFP.
+It is generally not a requirement to have guest speakers, but having examples of speakers tell a whole lot more about the types of talks that people can expect in your conference than a few hundred word essay on it.

 ## Format

 Proposals MUST contain enough detail that prospective attendees will be